 Sweet potatoes are roots in the morning glory family.
 They are also available in red, yellow, and purple varieties.
 Also, they are rich in fiber, vitamin A, Thiamin, iron, etc. The most common variant of sweet potatoes that are found in conventional grocery stores is “Covington”

-About 100g of Sweet potatoes have 3g of dietary fiber.
+About 100g of Sweet potatoes have 3g of dietary fibre.

 The sufficient fiber and other content sweet potatoes benefits can help improve blood circulation in the skin.